 roasted habaneros, salt, sour orange juice -> blender

 there to buy stuff!)
 Then we came back to the school and did some cooking.
 I learned how to make excellent tortillas (Emily will be jealous of this, but I'll tell her what I learned if she asks), tamales, and habanero salsa.
-I was excited to learn a few things about spicy foods:
+I was excited to learn a few things about spicy foods:1.
+Capsacin, which is the chemical that gives hot foods their "heat," can only be sensed by mammals!
+Birds or fish do not react to it in any way at all.

 2. Pure capsacin is valued at 15 milliion scoville units.
 The hottest pepper in the world is the Naga Jolokia, at 1.04 million scoville units.
 Habaneros are at about 350,000, and jalapeños at 8,000.